 Any qualified teacher may apply to be paid on the upper pay range and any such application must be assessed in line with this policy.
 It is the responsibility of the teacher to decide whether or not they wish to apply to be paid on the upper pay range.
 Teachers must have Qualified Teacher Status (QTS) to be eligible to be assessed.
 There is no assessment criteria linked to length of service or the teacher’s current salary position within the main pay range.

-[Insert information about application deadlines - Applications may be made at least once a year - e.g. at the start/end Academic year or terms – or an alternative deadline eg by 30 September, applying particular attention to ensuring every teacher is treated fairly].
+Applications may be made at least once a year – at the beginning of the Academic year and no later than 30th September.

 If a teacher is simultaneously employed at another school/academy/federation(s), they may submit separate applications if they wish to apply to be paid on the upper pay range in that school/academy/federation(s).
-This [school/academy/federation/trust] will not be bound by any pay decision made by another school/academy/federation/trust.
+This Cambois Primary School will not be bound by any pay decision made by another school/academy/federation/trust.

 All applications should include the results of reviews or appraisals under the School Teachers’ Appraisal Regulations 2011/2012, including any recommendation on pay (or, where that information is not applicable or available, a statement and summary of evidence to demonstrate that the applicant has met the assessment criteria).
-Applications should contain evidence from [insert the period of time that evidence should cover, ensuring that teachers who have had breaks in service are treated equitably.
-Include also information about how and to whom (e.g. line manager/ subject leader/ head of school/ head teacher) applications should be made and, if written applications are required, whether the school/academy/federation/trust will provide a standard form].
+Applications should contain evidence from the last 3 years of service.

 11.2 The Assessment

-An application from a qualified teacher will be successful where the [Name of Committee/Panel/Group of Governors/Trustees] is satisfied that:
+An application from a qualified teacher will be successful where the Cambois Primary Schoolis satisfied that:

 the teacher is highly competent in all elements of the relevant standards; and